ramazanemreosmanoglu/ekabil/README.md

 <!-- LICENSE -->
 ## License

-This project distributed under the MIT License.
+This project distributed under the GPL v3.0 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->